thin-edge/thin-edge.io/docs/src/understand/tedge-agent.md

 sidebar_position: 5
 ---

-# Thin-edge Agent

-Thin-edge agent is a set of services that implement the device management operations on a device.
+%%te%% agent is a set of services that implement the device management operations on a device.
 Examples of such device management functionality include:
 - software management, checking installed packages and updating these packages
 - configuration management, checking and updating configuration files